Frequently Asked Questions

 Ten percent of incentive payments provided to participants under Incentive Option 1, or if an electrical corporation, 5 percent of incentive payments provided to participants under Incentive Option 1.

-Non-Provider Utilities: The CEC shall also reimburse utilities and federal power marketing administrations for actual incremental costs incurred in facilitating an aggregator’s administration of the program in the utility’s service territory and a direct participant’s participation in the program.
-Each utility and federal power marketing administration is limited to reimbursement of up to $250,000 each year in actual incremental costs.
+Non-Provider Utilities: The CEC shall also reimburse for the following actual costs incurred by utilities and federal power marketing administrations in facilitating an aggregator’s administration of the program in the utility’s service territory and a direct participant’s participation in the program.

 -